Windsurf Web Scraping Integration — fastCRW [Firecrawl-Compatible]

 Verdict

 Windsurf is Codeium's next-generation AI IDE, designed for multi-agent coding workflows.
 Unlike single-agent chat IDEs, Windsurf's Cascade multi-turn agent and flow editor let you orchestrate complex agentic behaviors — chain a web search, scrape results, extract structured data, and feed it into code generation. fastCRW integrates as an MCP server, adding five web scraping tools to Windsurf's agent toolkit.
-The fastCRW runtime is 6.6 MB, which means the entire scraping pipeline runs on your laptop without cloud bloat.
+The fastCRW runtime is a small single static binary, which means the entire scraping pipeline runs local-first on your laptop without cloud bloat.
 This is ideal for Windsurf users who want their agents to research APIs, monitor status pages, or extract data from internal wikis during coding sessions.

 Who This Is For